HOW TO TACKLE BIG PROJECTS IN 7 STEPS

 Create flexible deadlines

-I mentioned earlier that I didn’t set deadlines for my tasks.
-I don’t recommend that for everyone because I know many people need guidelines to stay focused.
+Earlier I mentioned that I didn't set deadlines for my tasks.
+I don't recommend that for everyone because I know many people need guidelines to stay focused.
 I, on the other hand, like to break rules.
-I do not like deadlines at all.
+You may have also picked up that I do not like deadlines at all.
 It takes me back to University days where I left everything to the last minute then made myself sick trying to write a paper on Polymerase Chain Reaction, the amplification of single-strand DNA hours before it was due.
 Gut churning stuff.

 When I start a project I tend to gain momentum fast, unfinished projects cause me anxiety so timelines aren't necessary.
 I use flexible deadlines instead.
 They're designed to help me judge how long tasks are taking and better plan the rest of the project.
 They're flexible to account for client work fluctuations and allow me to take a break if I am not in the zone of producing my best stuff.